-Grindstone City The Thumbs First Industry
+Grindstone City – The Thumbs First Industry

-In the mid-1800’s many quarries were opened in the area and the Marshall Sandstone was used for building purposes.
+In the mid-1800s many quarries were opened in the area and the Marshall Sandstone was used for building purposes.
 In the late 1800’s Grindstone City, was one of the first flourishing industry towns and produced the largest and finest grindstones in the world.

 From the 1830s until the 1910s, Grindstone City produced the premier grinding wheels in the United States.
 In 1888, the Cleveland Stone Co.
 Purchased the property owned by Worthington and Sons and became the sole owners of all quarry properties.
 They continued to operate the store and quarries but the salt works were discontinued, as operating costs made it no longer profitable.

 They built a mill to make scythe stones, whetstones in addition to the grindstones.
-The grindstones made here varied in size and weight from small kitchen stones six to twelve inches in diameter, weight 3 ½ to 10 lbs.
+The grindstones made here vary in size and weight from small kitchen stones six to twelve inches in diameter, weight 3 ½ to 10 lbs.
 To large grinding stones weighing 3 ½ tons or more.
 The largest stone ever manufactured weighed over six tons.

 Then came the invention that would ruin the city: artificial carborundum.
 In 1893, inventor Edward G. Acheson secured a patent for artificial carborundum, a material created while trying to artificially make diamonds.
 Due to carborundum taking the place of grinding stones, the quarries could no longer be operated at a profit Grindstone City stumbled into swift decline and all quarrying and production operations ceased in 1930.
 Most of the machinery was shipped to Cleveland, Ohio.
-A steel cutter who came here from Detroit broke up the worn out materials.
+A steel cutter who came here from Detroit broke up the worn-out materials.
 This steel and iron were sold as scrap.